OPM/ResInsight/Documentation/UsersGuide/RegressionTestSystem.md

 ![](images/RegressionTestDialog.png)

 Specify location of compare tool in **Folder containing compare**.
-The current working directory of Resinsight is temporarily changed to this path during execution.
+The current working directory of ResInsight is temporarily changed to this path during execution.

 ### Creating regression tests